If you are a local student you may be eligible.

 Ongoing, January, April, July, October

-The Certificate III in EAL (Access) teaches intermediate English to adults from a non-English speaking background.
+22486VIC Certificate III in EAL (Access) teaches intermediate English to adults from a non-English speaking background.
 English language skills are very important for success in study and employment in Australia.
-You will build on the skills you learned in the Certificate II in EAL (Access) to improve your study and job opportunities, with a focus on the skills you need for problem solving, directions and communicating important information.
+You will build on the skills you learned in the 22485VIC Certificate II in EAL (Access) to improve your study and job opportunities, with a focus on the skills you need for problem solving, directions and communicating important information.

 Your English teacher will work with you to create a learning plan that suits your skills, needs and goals.
-Certificate III in EAL Access students will hear guest speakers.
+22486VIC Certificate III in EAL (Access) students will hear guest speakers.
 You may participate in excursions to put your skills into real life practice.
 You will study written letters, instructions, transactions and personal texts to improve comprehension and grammar.
 This course will help you with everyday activities like banking, shopping, going to the doctor and dealing with government services.
 As a Melbourne Polytechnic student, you can use our libraries, computer labs, and other student services.
 Depending on your eligibility, you may receive funding from the Victorian Government or the Australian Government through Skills for Education and Employment (SEE), and Adult Migrant English Program (AMEP).

 Completing this course should give you the English skills to help further your studies and increase your employability.
-When you finish this course, you can move into the Certificate IV in EAL (Further Study) to continue to improve your English, or directly into a vocational course of study.
+When you finish this course, you can move into the 22492VIC Certificate IV in EAL (Further Study) to continue to improve your English, or directly into a vocational course of study.